Late Middle Japanese

 Late Middle Japanese (中世日本語, chūsei nihongo) was a stage of the Japanese language following Early Middle Japanese and preceding Early Modern Japanese.
 It was a period of transition in which the language shed many of its archaic features and became closer to its modern form.

-The period spanned roughly 500 years from the 12th century to the 16th century and is customarily divided into Early and Late periods.
+The period spanned roughly 500 years from the 12th century to the 16th century and is itself customarily divided into Early and Late periods.
 Politically, the first half of Late Middle Japanese was the end of the Heian period, known as Insei and the Kamakura period.
 The second half of Late Middle Japanese was the Muromachi period.

 Background

 The late 12th century was a time of transition from the aristocratic society of nobles in the Heian period to the feudal society of the warrior class.
-Accompanying that change, the political center moved with the establishment of various shogunates in the east.
+Accompanying that change, the nation's political center temporarily transitioned from historical Kyoto to Kanto alongside the establishment of the Kamakura shogunate.
+This move resulted in a significant blend between the dialects of Kyoto and Kanto, shaping the language of the time.

-Various new Buddhist movements began and literacy increased because of their spread.
+During this period, various Buddhist movements found their footing, leading to an overall increase in literacy.

 In the mid-16th century, Portuguese Christian missionaries arrived in Japan.
-They introduced western concepts and technology but also shared their language.
-Various Portuguese loanwords entered the language.
+Alongside Western technology and philosophy, the Portuguese brought various loanwords to the Japanese language.

-In an attempt to spread their religion, the Portuguese missionaries studied and learned Japanese.
-They created a number of linguistic grammars such as the ‘’Arte da Lingoa de Iapam’’ and dictionaries like the Nippo Jisho and even translated some Japanese literature.
-Those resources have proven extremely valuable in the study of Late Middle Japanese.
+In an attempt to spread Christianity among the locals, many Portuguese missionaries studied Japanese, producing a number of dictionaries and linguistic grammars such as the Arte da Lingoa de Iapam and Nippo Jisho, in addition to producing translations of Japanese literary works.
+Today, these materials serve a vital role in the study of medieval Japanese language.